CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

     $ nano draft.txt

 ..
 Note::
-    Which Editor?
     When we say, “nano is a text editor,” we really do mean “text”: it can only work with plain character data, not tables, images, or any other human-friendly media.
 We use it in examples because it is one of the least complex text editors.
-However, because of this trait, it may not be powerful enough or flexible enough for the work you need to do after this workshop.
 On Unix systems (such as Linux and Mac OS X), many programmers use Emacs or Vim (both of which require more time to learn), or a graphical editor such as Gedit.
 On Windows, you may wish to use Notepad++.
 Windows also has a built-in editor called notepad that can be run from the command line in the same way as nano for the purposes of this lesson.

-    No matter what editor you use, you will need to know where it searches for and saves files.
-If you start it from the shell, it will (probably) use your current working directory as its default location.
-If you use your computer’s start menu, it may want to save files in your desktop or documents directory instead.
-You can change this by navigating to another directory the first time you “Save As…”

 Let’s type in a few lines of text.
 Once we’re happy with our text, we can press **Ctrl+O** (press the Ctrl or Control key and, while holding it down, press the O key) to write our data to disk (we’ll be asked what file we want to save this to: press **Return** to accept the suggested default of draft.txt).